Webflow Native Slider Features vs Third-Party Tools

 Webflow includes a slider component accessible through the elements panel.
 This native solution provides fundamental slider functionality within the familiar Webflow design environment.
 For many projects, native sliders adequately address requirements without introducing external dependencies.

 Webflow's native slider supports essential slider functions.
 Multiple slides can contain any Webflow elements.
 Navigation arrows and pagination dots provide user controls.
-Autoplay advances slides automatically when enabled.
+Autoplay advances slides automatically when enabled, with configurable timing intervals.
+Fade and slide transitions are the two available transition types.
 Swipe gestures work on touch devices.
-Basic styling through the style panel allows visual customization.
+Basic styling through the style panel allows visual customization of colors, spacing, and typography.

 These capabilities address common slider needs for simple implementations.
 A basic hero slider, image gallery, or promotional banner rotation falls within native slider capacity.
 Projects with straightforward requirements can often proceed without considering alternatives.